The Genius program, a loyalty scheme powered by Booking.com, promises all the right things: increased occupancy, guaranteed revenue and loyal guests.

 5. It Increases Dependency On OTAs

-Abundant marketing budgets, technological advances, strong brand recognition; all of these advantages have strengthened the position of third party websites on the market.
+Abundant marketing budgets, technological advances, strong brand recognition: all of these advantages have strengthened the position of third party websites on the market.

 If hotels want to attract guests to their website, they need to reserve the best rate for their own channel.

 Hotels, especially family-run, independent businesses, want to expand their distribution so they guarantee cheaper prices to OTAs to secure more bookings.
 These offers often represent better value than rates on their own site.

-Customers get used to securing the best deals using third party platforms, which helps Booking.com and the likes to cement their status as the go-to one-stop shop.
+Customers get used to securing the best deals using third party platforms, which helps Booking.com and their ilk to cement their status as the go-to one-stop shop.